 A programme of artists commissions has been developed by the Confluence partnership, creating opportunities for the people of Haverfordwest and Pembrokeshire to engage with artists practicing locally and throughout the UK.

 In line with the wider three year laboratory programme shared objectives include:

 - broadening an understanding of what art can be

 - exploring the role that artists can play in regeneration

 Following interviews on 18 November 2016, Studio Weave the RIBA award winning art and architecture practice was announced as the successful candidate to create a permanent art installation in the town.
 Work began in January with a view to completing the commission by the end of October 2017.
 (The completion date has been rescheduled for March 2018.)
-Follow progress through the posts below:
+Find out more about the project here